amy-mcg/McGuire_Bavelonia/README.md

-# McGuire_HS4
+# McGuire_Bavelonia
-Data files and associated code developed for McGuire et al. (in prep).
+Data files and associated code developed for McGuire et al. (in prep), an output of the ERC-funded RISeR project at the University of Leeds (https://riser.leeds.ac.uk).
+Details of the RISeR cores, including core imaging and laminography can be retrieved from Zenodo (https://zenodo.org/records/15584041).

 ## Palaeomagnetic data
 Contains the Palaeomagnetism.org (https://paleomagnetism.org) code used to develop the palaeomagnetic models published in the paper.